lcolladotor/derfinderExample/README.md

 Finally, the genomic state information is generated for hg19 based on UCSC knownGene in [derGenomicState](https://github.com/lcolladotor/derfinderExample/tree/master/derGenomicState).
 This information is ultimately used for running __plotRegionCoverage()__.

-## derfinder2 analysis
+## derfinder analysis

-The main steps of the __derfinder2__ analysis pipeline are carried out in [derAnalysis/derfinder2-analysis.R](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/derfinder2-analysis.R) located in the [derAnalysis](https://github.com/lcolladotor/derfinderExample/tree/master/derAnalysis) folder.
-The richness of your data set (coverage depth and number of samples) and the number of cores needed for wallclock speed purposes will greatly determine how much RAM __derfinder2__ will use.
+The main steps of the __derfinder__ analysis pipeline are carried out in [derAnalysis/derfinder-analysis.R](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/derfinder-analysis.R) located in the [derAnalysis](https://github.com/lcolladotor/derfinderExample/tree/master/derAnalysis) folder.
+The richness of your data set (coverage depth and number of samples) and the number of cores needed for wallclock speed purposes will greatly determine how much RAM __derfinder__ will use.
 On this example data set, chromosome 1 took 20 mins 40 secs and 12.65 GB of RAM with 2 cores.
 With another richer data set, the same chromosome took 1 hr 14 mins and 128 GB of RAM using 8 cores.
 Note that we could have exchanged wallclock time for RAM if we needed to.

-Once `derAnalysis/derfinder2-analysis.R` has completed its work, [derAnalysis/derfinder2-merge.R](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/derfinder2-merge.R) is used to merge the results from running __derfinder2__ on each chromosome.
+Once `derAnalysis/derfinder-analysis.R` has completed its work, [derAnalysis/derfinder-merge.R](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/derfinder-merge.R) is used to merge the results from running __derfinder__ on each chromosome.

 ## HTML report

 An HTML report to carry out an exploration of the results can be generated by using [derAnalysis/basicExploration.Rmd](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/basicExploration.Rmd) via [derAnalysis/basicExplore-run1.sh](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/basicExplore-run1.sh) or similar shell scripts.
 Reports range in the 30 to 40 MB size and take 1-2 hrs to generate (making the coverage plots takes time using __ggbio__).
-More cores (and RAM) are needed only if __derfinder2__ generated millions of null statistics, in which case you probably need to use a more stringent cutoff when running __calculatePvalues()__.
+More cores (and RAM) are needed only if __derfinder__ generated millions of null statistics, in which case you probably need to use a more stringent cutoff when running __calculatePvalues()__.

 Please download this repository and open [derAnalysis/derEx-basicExplore-run1/basicExplore.html](https://github.com/lcolladotor/derfinderExample/blob/master/derAnalysis/derEx-basicExplore-run1/basicExplore.html) (it needs [derAnalysis/derEx-basicExplore-run1/figure](https://github.com/lcolladotor/derfinderExample/tree/master/derAnalysis/derEx-basicExplore-run1/figure) to open properly) to view the report generated for this example.
 If you do not want to download the full repository (30-40 MBs shouldn't bee too much!) you can view the plots from the report in [derAnalysis/derEx-basicExplore-run1/figure](https://github.com/lcolladotor/derfinderExample/tree/master/derAnalysis/derEx-basicExplore-run1/figure).